 - 1. Forms are to be filled out as completely as possible. - a.
 If the payee is Parkland employee, be sure to include the payee's Parkland ID number. - b.
 If payee is not a Parkland employee be sure to include a completed W-9 form. - 2.
 Any payment for services rendered to the College (i.e., by a consultant, sports referee, etc.) MUST include a social security number or FEIN. - 3.
 A specific explanation is required; information is listed on Monthly Report distributed to Board of Trustees.
 If expenditure is for a workshop, use complete workshop name instead of identifying number. - 4.
 List the Budget line item from which the expense is to be taken in the Accounting Distribution Codes area. - 5.
 The staff member requesting the check requisition signs in the Originated by area. - 6.
-A copy of the Check Requisition form can be found online by searching under the Business Office Department in the following link, https://my.parkland.edu/forms/default.aspx.
+A copy of the Check Requisition form can be found online at https://parkland1.sharepoint.com/Lists/Forms%20Library%20List/AllItems.aspx f.

-f.
 Internal Chargebacks